Apply to MEDPREP

 Our next class will start in June of 2021.
 Application dates and instructions for our next class are below.

-Please contact the admissions office for any questions.
+Please contact the admissions office with any questions.

 We welcome your application to MEDPREP!
 Prospective students can apply to the program by completing an online application and sending in a consolidated packet of letters, transcripts and a short secondary application describing schools attended and any current/future coursework.
 Complete application instructions can be found below.
 Applications are reviewed by our admissions committee, and competitive applicants are invited to attend an "admissions day."
 Final admissions decisions are rendered by the MEDPREP admissions committee, which will fully consider each candidate's academic record, admission application, interviews, admissions day test results and letters of recommendation.